-- (49) a. Ök ismer-i-k a család-om.they know-OBJ-3PL the family-1SG
+'''

+(50) a. \tilde{O}k

+a család-om.
+(Hungarian)

+ismer-i-k

+they know-OBJ-3PL

+the family-1sG

 'They know my family.'

+a könvv-ed.
+12

+b.
+A diákok

+olvas-t-á-k

-- b.
-A diákok olvas-t-á-k a könyv-ed.12 the students read-PAST-OBJ-3PL the book-2SG 'The students read your book.'
+the students read-PAST-OBJ-3PL the book-2SG

+'The students read your book.'

-- c.
-A diákok ismer-i-k a könyv-e.
+c.
+A diákok

+ismer-i-k

+a könyv-e.

-the students know-OBJ-3PL the book-3SG
+the students

+know-OBJ-3PL

+the book-3sG

 'The students know his book.'

+'''

-In (48) and (49a,b), the caseless object is formally 3rd person, hence the theories of Cyclic/Multiple Agree do not predict the triggering of the Person-Case Constraint, i.e., they cannot account for the blocking of the case-marking of the object.
+In (49) and (50a,b), the caseless object is formally 3rd person, hence the theories of Cyclic/Multiple Agree do not predict the triggering of the Person-Case Constraint, i.e., the blocking of accusative marking.
 The present proposal, however, can easily explain this phenomenon.
-What triggers the Person-Case Constraint in this framework is a contradiction between the structural hierarchy of a topicalized subject and object and the ranking of their referents in the Animacy Hierarchy.
-Since a 3rd person object with a 1st or 2nd person possessor is in most cases a part or a belonging of the speaker or the listener, it can be identified with a 1st or 2nd person referent, hence it can be understood to be more prominent in the Animacy Hierarchy than a 3rd person subject.
+What triggers the Person-Case Constraint in this framework is a contradiction between the ranking of the topical subject and object in syntactic structure, and the ranking of their referents in the Topicality Hierarchy.
+Since a 3rd person object with a 1st or 2nd person possessor is in most cases a part or a belonging of the speaker or the listener, it can be identified with a 1st or 2nd person referent, hence it can be understood to be more prominent in the Topicality Hierarchy of referents than a 3rd person subject.
+More explicitly: a noun phrase can inherit the referential index of its possessor (i.e., the referential index of its specifier can percolate up to the matrix DP).